packagex-io/bubbles-react-native/README.md

 yarn start
 ```

-Then from open the app from the terminal or from the expo ui in ios or android.
+Then open the app from the terminal or from the expo ui in ios or android.

 ## Updating stories on the device